 A large pasture that occasionally hosted Indian gatherings dominated the area of present day Portland, but it was not a well-frequented area due to the lack of salmon in the small creeks trickling down from the Tualatin Hills.
 Native populations of trout lived in these shallow intermittent streams, but in the native food chain they were a trivial resource that could not sustain any permanent population for long.
 Even the berry bushes were marginal in this area, as the slopes faced east and missed the essential afternoon sun.

 It was across the river at the mouth of the Clackamas that the Indians congregated to collect their harvest of salmon.
 Willamette Falls was another source of food.
 Early in the summer lamprey eels would congregate in huge numbers at the base of the falls.
 This would attract the Indians who would wade into the writhing masses.
-Pinching the eels just behind the head, the Indians would snap their necks before tossing them on the rocks.
-There the Indian children would compete with flocks of eagles and giant Columbia River condors to snatch the wriggling eel bodies from the rocks.
+Pinching the eels just behind the head, the Indians would snap their necks.
+The more daring Indians were known to simply bite their heads off before tossing them on the rocks.
+There the children would compete with flocks of eagles and giant Columbia River condors to snatch the wriggling eel bodies from the rocks.

 The long ago observer of this region would have been impressed by the pervasiveness of human activity.
 Viewing this riverine landscape the industriousness of the Indian fishermen was visible all across the river, and deep into the bayous alongside the Columbia.
-Weirs and fish baskets dotted the waters, villages clustered along the river’s edge.
+Weirs and fish baskets dotted the waters, villages clustered along the river’s edge catching as much as one third the total volume of fish that descended the great Columbia River.
 Trails snaked out into the grasslands and up into the forests.
 And everywhere canoes were plying the great watery highway fishing and trading as part of the complex system that enabled the survival of such an intense concentration of people in such a small area.

 On the horizon our erstwhile observer would have been able to spot the snow-dusted hills that mark the lower slopes of Cascade Mountains.
 No doubt our long-ago observer would have taken reassurance from the abiding presence of the majestic peaks of Tahoma (Mt.
 Rainier), Loo-Wit (St. Helens), Klickitat (Mt.
 Adams), and WyEast (Mt.
 Hood), which had stood guard over this richly endowed region since the Indians’ arrival nearly 19 thousand years ago.
 Unfortunately, the next two centuries would bring the demise of their heretofore-sustainable lifestyle.